-Accommodation in St John Street, with wifi, catering and laundry facilities, is guaranteed to all first-year undergraduates, and offered to others as available.
+Accommodation in St John Street, with Wi-Fi, catering and laundry facilities, is offered as available.
 Students are offered the opportunity to take meals at nearby partner colleges.

 Read more on the college website.

+Blackfriars offers a grant towards membership of the University gym.
 There is an active Wine Society, and the Women’s Group hosts speaker events.
 The JCR organises frequent social events.
-Highlights in Blackfriars’ social calendar include the Thanksgiving Dinner, Advent Party, a reading week in the country, the Priory Dinner, and summer garden party.
+Highlights in Blackfriars’ social calendar include the Thanksgiving Dinner, Advent Party, a reading week in the country, the Priory Dinner and a summer garden party.
 Students regularly combine with members of other colleges for sporting activities.
-A grant (approximately £62) is available towards University gym facilities.